Kotor - Things to Do in Kotor in April

 Bay of Kotor Boat Tours

-Booking Tip: Book 5-7 days ahead through licensed operators at the main port.
-Half-day tours typically cost €25-40 per person.
-Choose morning departures (9am-1pm) for calmer conditions.
-See current tour options in booking section below.
+Booking Tip: Book 5-7 days ahead through licensed operators at the waterfront - tours typically run €25-45 per person for 2-3 hour excursions.
+Morning departures between 9-11am offer the calmest conditions.
+Check cancellation policies since weather can be variable.
+See current tour options in the booking section below.

 Lovćen National Park Day Trips